 Onset: Prickly heat rash or “bungang araw” is said to be the most temporary baby skin rashes.
 They commonly appear on babies during hot, humid weather.

-Experts say that erythema toxicum is also one of the most common baby skin rashes.
+Experts say that erythema toxicum is also one of the most common baby skin rashes; it is perfectly normal and is actually expected in some newborn babies.
 Reports estimate that it occurs in 40% to 70% of newborns.
 Erythema toxicum looks like insect bites, but remember that they are not.
 They are also not a symptom of infection.

 The rashes appear as flat, red splotches without defined borders.
 Moms also see a tiny white or yellow, pimple-like dot at the center of the rash.
 You can find them anywhere on the body, except on the soles and palms.